 There are protocols for a variety of different data and file transfers.
 Whatever secure file transfer method you choose, there are a few additional things that can mitigate security concerns and improve workflow.

-Check for compliance with other laws and regulations.
+This year, we saw the CCPA (California Consumer Privacy Act) come into effect.
+Check for compliance with specific regional, and other laws and regulations.
 Specific industries and types of data may need additional security compliance to meet government requirements.
 For example, Privacy Shield Certification in the U.S. and EU includes data protection requirements when transferring personal data.

 Activity logs & Notifications

-Use activity logs and notifications to track your secure file transfers vs. email chains.
-Email can get messy with ongoing threads and is not a recommended secure transfer method.
+It is no longer effective to track anything in email chains.
+Email can get messy with ongoing threads and is not a recommended method to securely send information.
+Use activity logs and notifications to track your secure file transfers.
 The activity log on your file sharing account will show you all user activity and can easily be filtered by day or username.
 Notifications alert you when specific files have been uploaded or downloaded.
 Notifications help you keep track of the who, what and when for your file shares.

-Finally, having one place to manage all of your business files reduces the security risks.
-A web based file manager with custom branding options turns your file sharing service into part of YOUR business.
+Finally, having one place to manage all of your business files reduces security risks.
+A web-based file manager with custom branding options turns your file sharing service into part of YOUR business.
 (Accessing via HTTPS of course.)